tu-darmstadt-ros-pkg/hector_math/hector_math/docs/pages/Containers.rst

 Bounded Vector
 --------------
 The bounded vector is a container structure that tries to combine the advantages of arrays and vectors.
 It can be used if the maximum size is known at compile time.
-It combines the efficiency of arrays with the syntax of vectors.
+It combines the efficiency of arrays (e.g. locality) with the syntax of vectors (e.g. push_back).

 Quaternion Cache
 ----------------